AxiansITSecurity/Restsh/README.md

 This framework includes [MO](https://github.com/tests-always-included/mo), a mustache template engine written in bash.

 Restsh is not a standalone shell.
-It sets only some environment variables and defines helper functions to access and parse REST api's.
+It sets only some environment variables and defines helper functions to access and parse REST-API's.
 You can combine the power of bash, curl, jq and mustache to interact with REST-API's.

 ## Running interactively